Governor of Rhode Island

 The governor of Rhode Island is the head of government of the U.S. state of Rhode Island and serves as commander-in-chief of the state's Army National Guard and Air National Guard.
-The current governor is Democrat Dan McKee.
+The current governor is Dan McKee, a member of the Democratic Party.
 In their capacity as commander of the national guard, the governor of Rhode Island also has the title of captain general.
+Rhode Island is one of the few states that currently does not have a governor's mansion or other official residence.

 Qualifications

 The following are the requirements to be elected Governor of Rhode Island: